Another music festival?

-Singapore is gradually gaining a reputation as festival city, with almost one big event happening every month throughout the year.
-WHABBY!
-Music Carnival taking place at *Scape Playspace this Saturday from 12pm is here to join the ever-growing list.
-Featuring only local music and dance acts among other activities, it prides itself as a platform for local creatives to share what they have and prove that they are all here to stay.
+Singapore is gradually gaining a reputation as a festival city, with one big event happening almost every month throughout the year.
+Set to join the ever-growing list is WHABBY!
+Music Carnival, which will take place at *Scape Playspace this Saturday from noon.
+Featuring only local musicians and dance acts among other activities, it prides itself as a platform for local creatives to share what they have and prove that they are here to stay.

-B-Side shares a couple of minutes with WHABBY!'s campaigner Michael Spinks on the carnival and what it offers.
+B-Side shares a couple of minutes with Michael Spinks, WHABBY!’s campaigner, to learn more about the carnival and its offerings.

 Singapore has plenty of festivals all year round.
 In terms of music, we have Shine Festival and Baybeats beyond the year-long programming of The Esplanade.
 So why WHABBY!
 Music Carnival?

 WHABBY!
 Music Carnival has grown organically from a community of musicians who just wanted to get together, have a party and play music.
-I had never intended to start a music festival and I certainly didn't expect us to be organising our 3rd one this year, but here we are.
-We are not in competition with any of the other music events in Singapore, we just want to provide a fun and different atmosphere and an opportunity for not only the artists, but the general public as well to discover how great Singapore created music is.
-We’re just going to keep doing our thing as long as we can.
+I never intended to start a music festival, and I certainly didn’t expect us to be organising our third one this year, but here we are.
+We are not in competition with any of the other music events.
+We just want to provide a fun and different atmosphere and an opportunity for not only the artists, but the general public as well to discover how great Singapore-created music is.
+We’re just going to keep doing our thing for as long as we can.

-The core team is made up of notable musicians.
-Why do you think this is important and how does this go on to influence the organisation of this carnival?
+The core team comprises notable musicians.
+Why is this important and how does it influence the organisation of this carnival?

-True, our core team are musicians, but that's not as important as having a passion for Singapore created music and an appreciation for the outstanding talented artists we have here in Singapore and try to help promote it.
-As musicians we can spot talent, but it also helps knowing which artists are serious musicians who want to pursue music as a career so we can help them along on their path with another opportunity to perform.
+True, our core team are musicians, but that’s not as important as having a passion for Singapore-created music and an appreciation for the outstanding artists we have in Singapore and trying to help promote them.
+As musicians, we can spot talent, but it also helps knowing which artists are serious musicians who want to pursue music as a career, so we can help them on their path with another opportunity to perform.

-I love live music so I personally seek out and attend venues, events, open mics, etc. looking for talented musicians.
-If I like them I make it a point to introduce myself, and trade contact information with the idea I might be able to help them find gigging opportunities.
-It’s how this entire thing started in fact.
+I love live music, so I personally seek out and attend venues, events and open mics to look for talented musicians.
+If I like them, I make it a point to introduce myself and exchange contact information with the intention that I might be able to help them find gigs.
+It’s how this entire thing started, in fact.
 I just like helping the talented young musicians I meet.
-It's fun and satisfying for me so I continue to do it.
+It’s fun and satisfying for me.
+So I continue to do it.

 Do you think talent is the most important aspect in being a successful musician in Singapore?